Dalan Musson

 Dalan Musson is an American screenwriter and actor best known for his work on Iron Sky: The Coming Race (2019), The Falcon and the Winter Soldier (2021), and Captain America: Brave New World (2025).

 Career

-In 2005, Musson started his career with his first big title for his writing career being Iron Phoenix.
-In 2007, he was writing the script for the video game The Golden Compass.
+Though he had been working in the games industry since 1996, the first big title in his writing career was Iron Phoenix, released in 2005.
+He wrote the script for the video game The Golden Compass, released in 2007.
 In 2009, he served as a consultant writer on the documentary film See What I'm Saying: The Deaf Entertainers Documentary.
 In 2010, Musson had a “Script Adaptation” for Front Mission Evolved.
 In November 2012, he was hired to write the screenplay for Jeremiah Harm and he wrote the promotional short film for the upcoming film with Timo Vuorensola.
 In 2014, he signed on to script the fantasy film Iron Sky: The Coming Race.
 In 2021, he wrote an episode for the Marvel Cinematic Universe series The Falcon and the Winter Soldier, titled "Truth", alongside series creator Malcolm Spellman.
 He gained notability by co-writing, with Spellman, the MCU film Captain America: Brave New World (2025).